unplugvc/unplugvc.github.io/_posts/events/2018-09-12-madonna-di-campiglio.md

   program:
   - time: 1.30 PM
     what: We leave from Milano Malpensa Airport
-    description: Meeting points outside the Terminal 2
+    description: Meeting point is outside Terminal 2
   - time: 5.30 PM
     what: Arrival at Unplug's Resort
-    description: Check-in time and find your room mate fot the next days!
+    description: Check-in and find your roommate fot the next days!
-  - time: 19.00 PM
+  - time: 7.00 PM
-    what: Leaving the resort
+    what: Cablecar time
     description: Take the cable car to the Unplug Chalet
-  - time: 20.00 PM
+  - time: 8.00 PM
     what: Welcome Bonfire Aperitivo
-    description: Drink, get cozy and get to meet your fellow adventurers.
+    description: Drink, get cozy and get to meet your fellow adventurers
-  - time: 20.30 PM
+  - time: 8.30 PM
     what: Dinner at Unplug's Chalet
-    description: Typical dinner, with a simple 1 minute presentation of each guest.
+    description: Typical dinner in a luxury mountain chalet, with a simple 1 minute presentation of each guest
 - day: THURSDAY, SEPTEMBER 13
   program:
+  - time: 6.30 AM
+    what: Yoga
+    description: For the morning larks!
   - time: 7.30 AM
     what: Breakfast
     description: Get your energy for the day!
   - time: 10.00 AM
     what: Bring your backpak!
-    description: We leave the Resort and to reach our hiking path.
+    description: We leave the Resort to reach our hiking path
   - time: 10.40 AM
     what: Hiking!
-    description: The hiking adventure will start!
+    description: We start our ascent towards the Unplug Hut
   - time: 12.00 PM
     what: Lunch
-    description: Typical lunch to Rifugio Casinei
+    description: We stop for a typical lunch at Rifugio Casinei
-  - time: 15.00 PM
+  - time: 3.00 PM
-    what: Let's see the Hut!
-    description: Accommodation, relax and chat
+    what: Enjoy and relax
+    description: As we finally get to the Hut, you can start finding your bed and enjoy the scenery
-  - time: 17.00 PM
+  - time: 4.30 PM
-    what: Yoga
+    what: Chats and discussions
-    description: Streching with the yoga teacher
+    description: Get to know your fellow unpluggers a bit more
   - time: 19.30 PM
     what: Dinner
-    description: Home made, slowfood and very typical dinner.
+    description: Home made, slowfood and very typical dinner
 - day: FRIDAY, SEPTEMBER 14
   program:
   - time: 6.30 AM
     what: Yoga
-    description: Connect body and mind with the nature!
+    description: Connect body and mind with nature
   - time: 7.30 AM
     what: Breakfast
     description: Get your energy for the day!
   - time: 9.30 AM
-    what: Chatting/Relax/Meditation!
+    what: Free time for chats, meditation or small hikes
     description: Feel free to spend the morning as you want
   - time: 12.30 AM
     what: Lunch Time
-    description: Typical Alpine Lunch
+    description: Typical alpine Lunch
   - time: 14.30 PM
-    what: Bye Bye Mpuntain Hut!
+    what: Bye Bye Mountain Hut!
-    description: We go In a new Hiking adventure
+    description: We start our descent through the "waterfalls trail", in which you can take a shower if you want
   - time: 5.30 PM
     what: Back to the Unplug Resort
-    description: Shower/SPA/Relax/Chatting
+    description: Shower / SPA / Relax / Drinks
   - time: 7.30 PM
     what: Dinner
     description: Home made, slowfood and very typical food